The Dreaming (album): Recording and composition

 Bush's third album Never for Ever had been a co-production between her and Jon Kelly.
 For her fourth album, she elected to produce the work entirely herself.
 With her newfound freedom, Bush experimented with production techniques, employing a diverse blend of musical styles.
 She made extensive use of the Fairlight CMI digital sampling synthesizer, which she had first used on Never for Ever.
 She also collaborated with a variety of engineers, including Nick Launay, who had previously worked with artists such as Public Image Ltd and Phil Collins.
 Recording began around the release of Never for Ever, with the first demo for "Sat in Your Lap" being laid down in September 1980, inspired after Bush attended a Stevie Wonder concert.

 Originally, Bush wanted Hugh Padgham to work with her as an engineer on the album, having been impressed with his work on Peter Gabriel's eponymous third album.
-But due to Padgham's rather busy schedule at the time - he was doing final work on Genesis' Abacab and was yet to co-produce with the Police on Ghost in the Machine - he was only able to work with her for a few weeks, engineering just the backing tracks for "Sat in Your Lap", "Leave It Open" and "Get Out of My House".
-Hence Nick Launay took over for the Townhouse sessions.
+Due to Padgham's busy schedule at the time — he was doing final work on Genesis' Abacab and was yet to co-produce with the Police on Ghost in the Machine — he was only able to work with her for a few weeks, engineering just the backing tracks for "Sat in Your Lap", "Leave It Open" and "Get Out of My House".
+Launay therefore took over for the Townhouse sessions.

 According to critic Simon Reynolds, "armed with the Fairlight and other state-of-the-art machines, Bush pushed her existing maximalist tendencies to the brink of overload."
 In June 1981, the first single was released, "Sat in Your Lap", which peaked at No.11 in the UK, but the rest of the album was slow to develop, with Bush saying she suffered from writer's block.
 Over the summer of 1981, Bush worked on the album at Abbey Road Studios and Odyssey Studios as well as working with Irish folk bands Planxty and the Chieftains in Dublin.
 After long days in the studio, Bush decided to take a break from the album in the latter part of 1981 and resumed work in the early months of 1982 – laying overdubs and other final touches throughout the period January to May 1982 at Advision Studios.